artikcloud/tutorial-iot-fire-detector/README.md

 Peek into advanced sample applications at https://developer.artik.cloud/documentation/samples/

-To create and manage your services and devices on ARTIK Cloud, visit developer portal at https://developer.artik.cloud
+To create and manage your services and devices on ARTIK Cloud, visit the Developer Dashboard at https://developer.artik.cloud

 License and Copyright
 ---------------------